neurodatascience/NeuroCI/README.md

      - Process IDP outputs from `/tmp/neuroci_idp_state/`
      - Save results to `experiment_root/`
      - Declare dependencies in `requirements.txt`
+     - Not crash catastrophically if the IDPs are not yet in the directory.
 6. **Experiment Configuration**:
    - Edit `experiment_definition.yaml` to specify:
      - Nipoppy Dataset paths